orbitmines/archive/projects/PENDING (2027?+) ; Physics (& Hardware).md

 ---

 Less gravity, less structure?
 So shorter distances where there is less structure, gravity?
 Or some variant of this idea? ; Longer-ranging but thinner structures possibly

+---

+What about dynamically changing rewrite rules, are those explored by anyone? ; some form of reprogrammability as foundational